 Dokin vs Zapier for Notion to Google Sheets

-Dokin is a purpose-built Notion-to-Sheets add-on that runs on a schedule.
+Dokin is a Sheets add-on that pulls Notion data on a schedule.
 Zapier is a general automation platform that can bridge Notion and Sheets event by event, but meters every action.
 For a continuous database mirror, neither is ideal: one is slow, the other is expensive at scale.

 Dokin